zhmcclient/python-zhmcclient/docs/appendix.rst

   Metrics Context
      A user-created definition of metrics that can be retrieved.

+  MFA Server Definition
+     The information in an HMC about an MFA server that may be used for HMC user authorization purposes.

   Password Rule
      A rule which HMC users need to follow when creating a HMC logon password.